Part I - Military Members and their Families

 8 U.S.C.
 1443a - Overseas naturalization for service members and their qualifying spouses and children

 INA 101(b) - Definition of child

-INA 284 - Members of the U.S. armed forces
+INA 284 - Applicability to members of the armed forces

 INA 314 - Ineligibility to naturalization of deserters from U.S. armed forces

-INA 315 - Alien relieved from training and service in U.S. armed forces because of alienage barred from citizenship
+INA 315 - Citizenship denied alien relieved of service in armed forces because of alienage

 INA 328(f) - Revocation of naturalization

 Legislation Assisting Military Members and their Families Obtain Immigration Benefits